Introduction

 The Power of Lemon and Baking Soda

-Combining baking soda and lemon juice produces a fizzy effect that can help break apart and dissolve blockages in your shower drain.
-This eco-friendly technique is both effective and safe for the environment.
+Combining baking soda and lemon juice creates a fizzy reaction that can effectively break apart and dissolve blockages in your shower drain.
+This eco-friendly method is both effective and safe for the environment.

 Crafting and Applying the Mixture